-Leonard Huang (CU Boulder) Fields of Generalized Fixed-Point Algebras for Proper Groupoid Actions on -Algebras
+Leonard Huang (CU Boulder) Bundles of Generalized Fixed-Point Algebras for Proper Groupoid Actions on -Algebras

 Tue, Oct.
 17 1pm (MATH 220)